WELCOME

 Connection

-Why are we researching both neurodiversity and mental health in context of design and architecture?
-Because from our research, we have discovered that many neurodivergent conditions co-exist and are impacted by the built environment.
-We also discovered that many people with neurodivergence may be destined for mental illnesses like anxiety or depression.
+We have discovered that many neurodivergent conditions co-exist and are impacted by the built environment, and also that many people with neurodivergence may be destined for mental illnesses like anxiety or depression.
 Discomfort, non acceptance and being misunderstood fall into why this may result.
-We hope we can positively impact comfort within the built environment through design as a result of this research project, therefore contributing to reducing anxiety and in turn depression.
+We hope to positively impact comfort within the built environment through design, therefore contributing to reducing anxiety in the workplace.

 Stay in the loop, join our mailing list.